A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

 In this section we assume $(S,\theta)$ is any given contact manifold, not necessarily metric, of dimension $2n+1$.

 The \textit{contact differential ideal} $\calI$ is defined as the $\dx$-closed ideal generated by $\theta\in\Omega^1_S$.
 In other words, $\calI$ is the ideal algebraically generated by exterior multiples of $\theta$ and $\dx\theta$.
 A \textit{Legendre submanifold} of $S$ consists of an $n$-dimensional manifold $N$ together with an immersion $f:N\rr S$ such that $f^*\theta=0$.
 The same is to say $N$ is an integral $n$-submanifold, the expression \textit{integral} meaning $f^*\calI=0$.
-We also recall that there exists a generalisation of the famous Darboux Theorem, which concludes that \textit{certain} generic Legendre submanifolds appear as the zero locus of $n+1$ of the so-called Pfaff coordinates.
-A Legendre submanifold is $C^1$-differentiable close to such a generic Legendre submanifold $N$ if it appears as the graph of a function on $N$ in the remaining Pfaff coordinates.
+We also recall that there exists a generalisation of the famous Darboux Theorem, which concludes that certain generic Legendre submanifolds appear as the zero locus of $n+1$ of the so-called Pfaff coordinates.
+A Legendre submanifold is said to be $\mathrm{C}^1$-\textit{differentiable close} to such a generic Legendre submanifold $N$ if it appears as the graph of a function on $N$ in the remaining Pfaff coordinates.
 These are then called the \textit{transverse} Legendre submanifolds.
-The local model or paradigma is the 1-jet manifold $S=J^1(\R^n)$ of Euclidean flat space, with coordinates $(z,x^i,p_i)$, the contact form $\theta=\dx z-\sum^n_{i=1}p_i\,\dx x^i$ and submanifold $N$ given by $z=0,p_i=0$.
+The local model is the 1-jet manifold $S=J^1(\R^n)$ of Euclidean flat space, with coordinates $(z,x^i,p_i)$, the contact form $\theta=\dx z-\sum^n_{i=1}p_i\,\dx x^i$ and submanifold $N$ given by $z=0,p_i=0$.
 Any other $N$ close to that one being of the form $\{(f(x),x^i,\partial_if)\}$.
-Equivalently, a Legendre manifold $N$ is considered $C^1$-close or transverse if $(\dx x^1\wedge\cdots\wedge\dx x^n)_{|N}\neq0$.
+Equivalently, a Legendre manifold $N$ is considered $\mathrm{C}^1$-close or transverse if $(\dx x^1\wedge\cdots\wedge\dx x^n)_{|N}\neq0$.

 A \textit{Lagrangian} defined over $S$ is just a $\Lambda\in\Omega^n$.
-It gives rise to a functional on the set of smooth, compact Legendre submanifolds $N\subset S$, possibly with boundary, defined by (we omit the restriction or pull-back to $N$ of the Lagrangian, as the emphasis is on $\Lambda$ being independently defined):
+It gives rise to a functional on the set of smooth, compact Legendre submanifolds $N\subset S$, possibly with boundary, defined by (the restriction or pullback to $N$ of the Lagrangian is omitted, as the emphasis is on the global and independent $\Lambda$):

 There are two types of equivalence in a unique relation associated to such $n$-forms.
 An equivalence class $[\Lambda]$ is represented by any element of $\Lambda+\calI^n+\dx\Omega^{n-1}$, where $\calI^n=\calI\cap\Omega^n$.
 Such Lagrangian class clearly induces the same functional on Legendre submanifolds without boundary.
-On the other hand, an algebraic identity carries over to the whole contact manifold:
+On the other hand, a point-wise algebraic identity carries over to the whole contact manifold, giving: